-The device provides measurements in the following subcategories:
+The SINEAX AM1000 provides measurements in the following subcategories:

 - a) Instantaneous values: Present TRMS values and associated min/max values - b) Energy: Power mean-values with trend and history as well as energy meters.
-Mean-value progressions (load profiles) and periodical meter readings are also available. - c) Harmonics: Total harmonic distortion THD/TDD, individual harmonics and their maximum values, phase angle of the harmonics - d) Phasor diagram: Graphical overview of all current and voltage phasors - e) Waveform of current and voltage inputs - f) Events: State list of monitored alarms, chronological lists of PQ events and self-defined alarms / events as well as operator events.
+With the data logger option "periodical data" mean-value progressions (load profiles) and periodical meter readings are available as well. - c) Harmonics: Total harmonic distortion THD/TDD, individual harmonics and their maximum values - d) Phasor diagram: Graphical overview of all current and voltage phasors - e) Waveform display of current and voltage inputs - f) Events: State list of monitored alarms.
+With the data logger option also chronological lists of events and alarms as well as operator events are available.